ab604/biochem_calculator/index.md

 ## A simple calculator for use in the Biochemistry Lab
 <br>
-Two everyday problems I and my colleagues encounter in the labroratory are:
+Two everyday problems I and my colleagues encounter in the laboratory are:

 1. How much of ***X*** do I need to weigh out to make a solution of concentration ***Y*** ?
 2. How much of solution ***A*** do I need to dilute to make a soluton of concentration ***B*** ?